DefinitionThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Integument: Volatile, urticarial, morbilliform or scarlatiniform exanthema of the extremities, trunk and face with high recurrence rate.
-Reinforcement often in the evening, in the morning often absent (90%)
+- Integument: Volatile, urticarial, morbilliform, or scarlatiniform exanthema on extremities, trunk, and face with high recurrence.
+Intensification often in the evening, often absent in the morning (90%).

 - Arthritides > 2 weeks (90%)

 - Leukocytosis (> 10,000/μl) with at least 80% neutrophils.

 - Visceral manifestations: Generalized non-painful lymphadenopathy with or without splenomegaly (45%).